ericmoritz/OctoPrint-Queue/README.md

     https://github.com/ericmoritz/OctoPrint-Queue/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

 ## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+If you want to use the external button, install a button to the GPIO pin: *TBD*